This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 Reason 4 - We don't want to be replaced by computers

 That threat of being told that computers could do a better job than us, that we could easily be replaced, may have hit home more closely than demanding companies intended.
-Humans have already seen an example of this takeover in the previous wave of automation.
+Human jobs have already seen examples of this takeover in previous waves of automation going back to the industrial revolution.

 The job market can be competitive enough when you're up against other humans - who would want to compete against machines too?